-After all, you only have so many days in town and you want to see something beyond the back of a taco truck.
+After all, you only have so many days in town and you want to make sure you’re seeing the best attractions for your family.

 So if you’re trying to piece together a great spring break trip to San Diego that combines local flavor with some great attractions, this post is for you!